luisavm/Valero_Luisa_1056_Project4/README.md

 ## Note

-The site was built with HTML5, JavaScript, and CSS.
+The site was built with HTML5 and CSS.
 HTML5 runs on Chrome, Firefox, Safari, Internet Explore 9 or higher.

 ## Developer and Designer
 Luisa Valero